 ShareVault has batch-level features throughout, making it quick and easy to make major changes to the organization, permissions, or settings with just a few clicks.

 ShareVault is the only solution of its kind that utilizes tags instead of folders to organize content.
 Tags are a lot like folders, but much more flexible because you can put multiple tags on the same document.
 This has numerous applications in due diligence because often the same document, let’s say a consolidated financial spreadsheet, can often be the appropriate document for responding to multiple due diligence list items.

 Another advantage of tags is when you are using more than one due diligence checklist.
 For example, the initial due diligence checklist you receive might come from the corporate development department of the company that approaches you.
 That due diligence list might not be the best way to present your company’s materials, but they will push you hard to use it.
-But ideally you will have other interested parties where it may be appropriate to use a different due diligence list.
-With any other folder-based solution, you would need to create an entire new data room to achieve this, but with ShareVault, you can create two separate tag structures, permissioned separately, so that when an end user logs in, he or she will only see the structure appropriate to them.
+But ideally, you will have other interested parties where it may be appropriate to use a different due diligence list.
+With any other folder-based solution, you would need to create an entirely new data room to achieve this, but with ShareVault, you can create two separate tag structures, with separate permission settings, so that when an end-user logs in, he or she will only see the structure appropriate to them.